-Prerequisite: BINF 500, BIOL 504 or consent of the instructor
+Three hours lecture per week Prerequisite: BINF 500, BIOL 504 or Consent of Instructor

 Structural and functional genomics with an emphasis on how these fields operate in drug discovery and optimization.
 Topics include: genetics of the human response to prophylactic and therapeutic agent, impact of genetic variation on therapeutic efficacy, disease mechanisms, proteomics of genetic and communicable disease, drug action and toxicity, structure encoding, lead discovery and optimization, parallel synthesis, screening virtual libraries.